Loltolo-Lesapiti/Bookstore/README.md

-# Bookstore: connect to API
+# Bookstore: styling

 In this milestone of the Bookstore app project.
-I refactor the Bookstore projects code to use Bookstore API to Add and Remove a book and React for displaying the UI.
+I used CSS and Zeplin as a collaboration tool to style the Bookstore project.

 ## Built with